Store Credit Cards That Don't Suck

 The Gap Inc. Visa® Card is a great card for those who enjoy shopping at the Gap retail clothing stores.
 New applicants will receive 15% off their first purchase from a Gap store or from Gap.com that's made within the first 90 days from their account opening.
 Cardholders will also earn 5 points for every dollar spent on Gap purchases, along with 1 point for every dollar spent on every other purchase.
 Every 1,000 points earned will give them a $10 Gap Reward card, which they can use at any Gap or Gap-affiliated store, which includes Old Navy, Banana Republic, Piperlime, and Athleta.
 There is no annual fee.

-If you don't prefer the rewards program, you can choose instead to receive special financing on your Best Buy purchases.
-You can choose to get 6-month financing on storewide purchases that total $149 or greater, 12-month financing if the total is $399 or greater, 18-month financing on major appliance purchases that total $599 or more, or 24-month financing on 4K Ultra HD TV and OLED TV purchases that total $999 or more.
-(The 24-month financing offer ends 5/16/2015.)
+You can also choose to receive special financing on your Best Buy purchases.
+Get 6-month financing on storewide purchases that total $199 or greater, 12-month financing if the total is $399 or greater, 18-month financing on major appliance purchases that total $599 or more, or 24-month financing on home theater purchases that total $799 or more.
 This card has an annual fee that ranges from $0 to $59 based on your creditworthiness.

 This credit card is offered by TJ Maxx, Marshalls, HomeGoods, and Sierra Trading post as both a store charge card and a MasterCard.
 You get 10% off of your first online purchase and five points per dollar spent at all of their stores and at tjmaxx.com.
 You receive a $10 rewards certificate for every 1,000 points earned.
 There is no annual fee for this card.